rust-lang/book/second-edition/src/ch19-03-advanced-traits.md

 TODO: I basically copied the last sentence from the old book but i dont really understand it /Carol

-### Operator overloading and default type parameters
+### Operator Overloading and Default Type Parameters

+The `<PlaceholderType=ConcreteType>` syntax is used in another way as well: to specify the default type for a generic type.
+A great example of a situation where this is useful is operator overloading.

-We can use traits in Rust to overload certain operators.
-Rust does not allow you to create your own operators, or overload arbitrary operators: only the operations listed in `std::ops` can be overloaded.
-Here's an example:
+Rust does not allow you to create your own operators or overload arbitrary operators, but the operations listed in `std::ops` can be overloaded by implementing the traits associated with the operator.
+For example, Listing 19-25 shows how to overload the `+` operator by implementing the `Add` trait on a `Point` struct so that we can add two `Point` instances together:

+<span class="filename">Filename: src/main.rs</span>

 ```rust
 use std::ops::Add;